SanthoshVijayabaskar/reactjs/environment-setup.md

   ```

 * NPM ERROR IN **'SELF_SIGNED_CERT_IN_CHAIN'**
-    * Run the following command in Terminal to disable strict SSL
+    * Run the following command in Terminal to disable strict SSL (Try Setting Proxy Instead of this step)

   ```
   npm set strict-ssl false